SynergiTech/laravel-magic-enums/README.md

 You may choose to have an array within your enum of a subset of the values for a specific purpose or grouping.

-If you use the PHP attribute `SynergiTech\MagicEnums\Attributes\AppendConstToMagic` then an extra enum representing this will be available in the components.
+If you use the PHP attribute `SynergiTech\MagicEnums\Attributes\AppendConstToMagic`, then an extra enum representing this will be available in the frontend.

 You may also have an array which maps some or all of the values of the enum to a different string.

-If you use the PHP attribute `SynergiTech\MagicEnums\Attributes\AppendValueToMagic` then an extra enum representing this will be available in the components.
+If you use the PHP attribute `SynergiTech\MagicEnums\Attributes\AppendValueToMagic`, then an extra enum representing this will be available in the frontend.

-For example
+For example:

 ```php
 <?php